nobidev/cilium/.github/ISSUE_TEMPLATE/enterprise_branch_initialization.md

 On a high level, we need to adjust CI to now care about `-ce` branches and add some automation details.

+## Perform a main-ce sync

+Once a new stable branch gets created in cilium/cilium, coordinate with backporters to perform a main-ce sync.
+Instead of merging HEAD of upstream/main, you need to find the commit in upstream/main from which the new branch got created.
+Typically the commit is the parent of a commit with a title like "Prepare for vX.Y development cycle".

+Follow "CEE main-ce upstream sync" section of the [Backporter Notion page], but tweak the `git merge` command and specify the commit SHA:

+    git merge --no-ff COMMIT_SHA

+See https://github.com/isovalent/cilium/pull/5731 for an example sync pull request.

 ## Prepare the branch

 - [ ] Create a PR that updates the `.github/workflows/mirror-upstream.yaml`